The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 # → "https://asia-northeast1-PROJECT.cloudfunctions.net/google-chat-bot"

-Even after getting the URL right and events arriving at the endpoint, things won't work if the response format is wrong.
+Even after the URL was correct and events started arriving at the endpoint, things won't work if the response format is wrong.

 // ❌ renderActions is for dialogs